 Each year a limited number of students will be awarded an Apostolic Legends Scholarship which awards up to $1,000 for the academic year.

 - In order to qualify for this scholarship, students must submit a 500-word essay to the scholarship committee at firstname.lastname@example.org.
 Essays should explain the definable mark that an Apostolic elder has left upon their life and how they intend to pass on the same apostolic commitment.

 - This scholarship is renewable based upon the student’s academic, spiritual, and social record at Urshan.

 - A new 500-word essay must be submitted each time you reapply for an Apostolic Legends Scholarship.

-Any scholarship offer to a prospective student by an officer of Urshan College is to be construed as an invitation to apply for the scholarship the officer reasonably believes to be available given the facts known at the time.
+Any Discount or Scholarship offer to a prospective student by an officer of Urshan College is to be construed as an invitation to apply for the scholarship the officer reasonably believes to be available given the facts known at the time.
 Such an offer cannot be construed as a guarantee or warranty of funding.
 Proffered financial incentives are voided if the prospective student fails to meet any eligibility or application requirements.